Keyboard shortcuts

 Expect(k8sClient.Status().Update(ctx, testJob)).To(Succeed())

 Adding this Job to our test CronJob should trigger our controller’s reconciler logic.
-After that, we can write a test that evaluates whether our controller eventually updates our CronJob’s Status field as expected!
+After that, we can verify whether our controller eventually updates our CronJob’s Status field as expected!

-By("By checking that the CronJob has one active Job")
+By("Checking that the CronJob has one active Job in status")

 Eventually(func(g Gomega) {